srijithbalakrishnan/india_resilience/README.md

    - **Clustering of cyclone-prone districts based on resilience capabilities**

-     Key insights: Districts in Cluster 0 has above average capabilities across all resilience pillars.
-Cluster 6 needs focus on all the five pillars.
+     Key insights: Most districts in Cluster 0 has above average capabilities across all resilience pillars.
+Most districts in Cluster 6 need focus on enahncing strenth across all the five pillars.
 The northern parts of the eastern coast contain several districts with high cyclone risks, coinciding with low resilience capacities.

      <img src="graphics/combined_cluster_plots.png" alt="Resilience Data2" width="950">